Introduction

 The 2008 Higher Education Opportunity Act (HEOA) requires institutions with distance education programs to have security mechanisms in place that ensure enrollment in a particular course is in fact the individual who also participates in course activities graded for the course and receives the academic credit.
 Rutgers makes available a sophisticated exam proctoring service titled Verificient Proctortrack that integrates with learning management systems such as Canvas, eCollege, Sakai and Moodle.
 Proctortrack is remote proctoring software that uses webcams to track student activity

-For more information on Proctortrack at Rutgers, contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. or visit https://tlt.rutgers.edu/student-identity-and-proctoring.
+For more information on Proctortrack at Rutgers, contact or visit https://it.rutgers.edu/remote-instruction/knowledgebase/guide-to-remote-exams-and-assessments/

 Online Learning Management Support

-The following five departments offer online teaching certification programs, video caption, and text transcription services and tools to assist faculty in online pedagogy and course development.
+The following three departments offer online teaching certification programs, video caption, and text transcription services and tools to assist faculty in online pedagogy and course development.

 School of Arts and Sciences (New Brunswick Campus)